 The Company has experienced recurring net losses from operations, negative cash flows from operating activities, financial covenant breaches, and significant accumulated deficit since its inception and expects to continue to incur net losses into the foreseeable future.
-The Company had an accumulated deficit of \$113.1 million as of March 31, 2020.
-The Company had cash and cash equivalents of \$8.1 million as of March 31, 2020.
+The Company had an accumulated deficit of \$121.2 million as of June 30, 2020.
+The Company had cash and cash equivalents of \$17.2 million as of June 30, 2020.
 Management expects operating losses and negative cash flows to continue for at least the next year as the Company continues to incur costs related to research and commercialization efforts.
-Management has prepared cash flow forecasts which indicate that based on the Company's expected operating losses, negative cash flows and debt obligations, there is substantial doubt about the Company's ability to continue as a going concern within twelve months after the date that the financial statements for the three months ended March 31, 2020 are issued.
+Management has prepared cash flow forecasts which indicate that based on the Company's expected operating losses, negative cash flows and debt obligations, there is substantial doubt about the Company's ability to continue as a going concern within twelve months after the date these financial statements are issued.

-In March 2020, the World Health Organization announced the novel coronavirus COVID-19 as a global pandemic.
 COVID-19 continues to spread in the United States and globally and as a result the Company is subject to additional risks and uncertainties.
-The degree to which our business will be affected by the COVID-19 pandemic is highly uncertain.
-The Company expects the disruption to be temporary, however, the Company cannot reasonably estimate the duration of the disruption at this time.
-The negative effects of COVID-19 could have a material impact on the Company's financial results.
-To comply with Governmental authorities in the jurisdictions in which the Company operates, the Company has temporarily reduced its business operations to comply with social distancing restrictions.
+The degree to which the Company's business will be affected by the COVID-19 pandemic is highly uncertain.
+The negative effects of COVID-19 could continue to have a material impact on the Company's financial results.
+To comply with various applicable guidelines and legal requirements in the jurisdictions in which the Company operates, the Company has temporarily reduced its business operations in response to stay-at-home orders, travel restrictions and other social distancing measures.
 The Company's manufacturing partners, suppliers, and customers, have implemented similar operational reductions.
-This overall reduction in activity has resulted in a decrease in sales which has negatively impacted the Company's first quarter 2020 financial results.
+This overall reduction in activity has contributed to a decrease in sales which has negatively impacted the Company's first and second quarter 2020 financial results.
 Future effects of COVID-19 are unknown and the Company's financial results may continue to be negatively affected in the future.

-There may be long-term negative effects of the COVID-19 pandemic, even after the outbreak has subsided.
+There may be long-term negative effects of the COVID-19 pandemic, even after it has subsided.
 Specifically, product demand may be reduced due to an economic recession, a decrease in corporate capital expenditures, prolonged unemployment, reduction in consumer confidence, or any similar negative economic condition.
 These negative effects could have a material impact on the Company's operations, business, earnings, and liquidity.

 The Company's ability to continue as a going concern is dependent upon its ability to raise additional funding.
-The Company has plans to raise additional capital through equity offerings or debt financings to fulfill its operating and capital requirements for at least 12 months and to maintain compliance with certain financial covenants in the Innovatus LSA (as defined below).
-The Company's plans include continuing to fund its operating losses and capital funding needs through equity or debt financings, strategic collaborations, licensing arrangements, asset sales, or other arrangements.
-However, the Company may not be able to secure such financing in a timely manner or on favorable terms, if at all.
+The Company will need to raise additional capital through equity offerings or debt financings to fulfill its operating and capital requirements for at least 12 months and to maintain compliance with certain financial covenants in the Innovatus LSA (as defined below).
+To raise such additional capital, the Company may pursue equity or debt financings, strategic collaborations, licensing arrangements, asset sales, or other arrangements.
+However, the Company may not be able to secure such financing in a timely manner or on favorable terms, if at all, and may not be able to comply with current covenants.